 If you're a fan of merlot, the natural wine scene is limited in options.
 It's not the most popular red grape in this style of winemaking, though it can be found.
 The solar-powered California winery Broadside is focused on maintaining a low-impact carbon footprint and offers a rather unique take on the famous red.

 Though it’s labeled a merlot, a small portion of the grapes are cabernet sauvignon.
 Both varietals are sustainably grown at the Santa Margarita Ranch in California’s famed Paso Robles area.
-This red is almost juicy and much lighter than you might expect from the style.
-That makes it a great pick for any meal, even the most robust and hearty.
+This red is dry but almost juicy, with luscious black cherry, plum, and oaky vanilla notes.
+Its medium body is lighter than you might expect from the style, and that makes it a great pick for any meal, even the most robust and hearty.
 Adding to its appeal, this wine is budget-friendly so it can easily become a staple in any home.

 One thing to keep in mind is that you don’t want to cellar natural wines.
 Given their wild nature, most are designed to be enjoyed right away, which gives you plenty of opportunities to continue exploring this fascinating category.